crewcik/EdgeDeflector/README.md

 ## How do I uninstall EdgeDeflector?

-From Add and Remove Programs in the Windows Settings app.
+From Add and Remove Programs in the Windows Settings app..